dannyhlee/training-code/review-answers-wk2.md

 libraryDependencies += groupID % artifactID % revision % configuration

 // examples:
 // equivalent assuming project's Scala version is 2.11 libraryDependencies += "org.scala-stm" % "scala-stm_2.11" % "0.8"
 libraryDependencies += "org.scala-stm" %% "scala-stm" % "0.8"

 ```
 The single percent  (%) symbol is a method used to build dependencies (technically, [creating ModuleID objects from strings](https://www.scala-sbt.org/release/docs/Library-Dependencies.html)) .
-Using double percent (%%) after the groupID inject your project's Scala version and appending it to the artifact name.
-This is useful in the case your Scala version is changed, regardless, sbt will retrieve the right version.
+Using double percent (%%) after the groupID injects your project's Scala version and appends it to the artifact name.
+This is useful in the case your Scala version is changed.
+In some cases, this can cause an error if there there is no applicable artifact with the Scala version appended.

 Multiple dependencies can be added using a Seq() and ++= notation:
 ```
 libraryDependencies ++= Seq(
   "org.mongodb.scala" %% "mongo-scala-driver" % "2.9.0",
   "io.spray" %%  "spray-json" % "1.3.5",
-  "com.fasterxml.jackson.core" % "jackson-databind" % "2.11.3",
   "com.fasterxml.jackson.module" % "jackson-module-scala" % "2.0.2"
 )
 ```

-#### Why do we use databases instead of just writing to file?

-Databases give us structure in the form of entities and relationships.
-These can be used to more efficiently store and access data, queries to find specific data in a database can be more complex and specific than reading from a text file.
-By adding transactional rules for the update of data we reduce the possibility of updating errors, corrupted data by partial writes and multiple users accessing the data at the same time and overwriting one another's changes.
-Security is improved with access controls and only publically showing what we want through views.
-We provide a controlled method of concurrent access and crash recovery.

 #### What is a port number?

-A port number is a 16-bit unsigned integer (0 to 65535) that identifies a communication endpoint on a server.
-When a client makes a request to a server it attempts to address a specific virtual port.
-Ports are software based and managed by the server OS.
+A 16-bit unsigned Int (0 to 65535) identifying a communication endpoint on a server.
+When a client makes a request to a server, it attempts to do so by addressing a specific virtual port.
+Ports are software based and managed by the server OS and the client software.
 Each port is associated to a specific process or service.
-For example, HTTP protocol goes to port 80, FTP to 20 and 21 (21 to connect hosts, 20 to transfer data), SSH port 22, SMTP 25, HTTPS 443, RDP 3389.
+For example, HTTP protocol goes to port 80, FTP to 20 and 21 (21 to connect hosts, 20 to transfer data), SSH port 22, SMTP 25, HTTPS 443, Spark UI 4040, Hadoop ResourceManager WebUI 8088.

 #### What's the default port for MongoDB?

 The default port is 27017.

+#### Why do we use databases instead of just writing to file?

+Databases provide structure in the form of **entities** and **relationships**.
+These allow for the the more efficient storage and access of data, as well as for more complex queries on data in a database than could be achieved by reading from a text file.
+By adding transactional rules for data updates, we reduce the possibility of updating errors, or corrupted data caused by partial writes.
+Controlled methods of concurrent access provide protection from the possibility that multiple users modify data simultaneously and overwrite one another's changes.
+Databases also provide improved security through access controls, limiting what data is publically exposed through views.

 #### What is a database?